w3f/polkadot-wiki/docs/learn-accounts.md

 generation tool.
 This makes the addresses compatible across Substrate-based chains as long as you convert the format.

-> To convert between formats, many wallets provide tools to do so.
-There are also stand-alone tools to do this, find them in the [address formatin tools](#address-conversion-tools) section.
+> Many wallets allow you to convert between formats.
+Stand-alone tools exist as well, you can find them in the [address coversion tools](#address-conversion-tools) section.

 ## Address Generation, Derivation, and Portability